COVID-19 We are currently in Alert Level 1. Find out what this means for Council services... Read more

-Equestrian activities take place in a number of rural community parks and along the Pegasus Bay Coastal Reserve.
-Some sites have purpose-built facilities catering for local pony or equestrian club members, while others offer wider use for the general public.
+There are a number of rural parks and areas across the district which are geared up for horse riding.
+Some sites have purpose-built facilities for local pony or equestrian club members, while others offer wider use for the general public.

-The Pegasus Bay Coastal Reserve track network allows casual horse riding along back dunes areas between Kairaki-Pines Beach and Waikuku Beach.
-Purpose-built horse float parking areas are provided at Waikuku Beach, Woodend Beach and Pines Beach.
+The Pegasus Bay Coastal Reserve track network allows casual horse riding along back dune areas between The Pines-Kairaki Beach and Waikuku Beach.
+Purpose-built horse float parking areas are provided at Waikuku Beach, Woodend Beach and The Pines Beach.
 A free key to access the horse float gate is available from the Rangiora Service Centre.
+Call in and talk to our Customer Service Team or call us on 0800 965 468.

-Beach accessway maps can be found in the Northern Pegasus Bay Bylaw background info on the Bylaws page.
+Beach accessway maps can be found under the Northern Pegasus Bay Bylaw section on the Beaches & Estuary page.

 Silverstream Reserve, near Clarkville, has the Kaiapoi Pony Club located alongside its eastern boundary.
 Development of a public horse trail through Silverstream is provided for in the Silverstream Reserve Management Plan 2009.
 The website will be updated when routes are formally established.